jreisinger/docs/data/notes/cs/d&c.md

 Divide & Conquer (D&C)

+* relies on recursion
-* not an algorithm but a *technique* for solving problems that relies on recursion
+* not an algorithm but a *technique* for solving problems
 * quicksort is a sorting algorithm that uses D&C

 To solve a problem using D&C: